Top 25 Takeaways: Miami humiliated; Texas sticks with Herman

 COACHING CAROUSEL

-Kevin Sumlin’s time at Arizona came to an unsurprising end, Butch Jones became a head coach again and Texas gave Tom Herman another year to turnaround the Longhorns.
+Kevin Sumlin’s time at Arizona came to an unsurprising end, Butch Jones became a head coach again and Texas gave Tom Herman another year to make the Longhorns elite.

 This elongated regular season has caused the silly season of coaches getting hired and fired to overlap with the last couple weeks of games.

-With the early signing period starting on Wednesday, there is not a lot time for schools to ponder their next moves or plod through a search.
+And with the early signing period starting on Wednesday, there is not a lot time for schools to ponder their next moves or plod through a search.

 Sumlin’s fate was sealed Friday night when the Wildcats lost 70-7 to Arizona State.
 It never worked for the former Texas A&M coach in Tucson and he leaves with about $7 million in buyout money to add to the $10 million and change he got from A&M.

-Expect the Wildcats look around the West for replacements.
+Expect the Wildcats to look around the West for potential replacements.
 San Jose State’s breakout season seems very well timed for Spartans coach Brent Brennan, a former Arizona grad assistant under Dick Tomey.

-Jones was one of three head coaches hired by Group of Five schools on Saturday, landing in a solid Sun Belt program after spending three seasons Nick Saban’s reputation rehab for former head coaches at Alabama.
+Jones was one of three head coaches hired by Group of Five schools on Saturday.
+He landed at a solid Sun Belt program after spending three seasons in Nick Saban’s reputation rehab for former head coaches at Alabama.

 Jones’ time at Tennessee will be best remember for thin skin, corny sayings and lack of player development, but his overall resume is pretty good.

 He replaces Blake Anderson, who left for Utah State.
-Anderson has done a solid job in Jonesboro over seasons, but it was definitely time for a change personally and professionally.
+Anderson did a good job in Jonesboro over seven seasons, but it was definitely time for a change personally and professionally.
 Anderson lost his wife, Wendy, last year after a long bout with cancer.

 South Alabama hired promising Indiana defensive coordinator Kane Wommack in a search that seemed to focus on no one but him from the start.

 But the biggest news might have been the move not made.
-Texas AD Chris Del Conte released a statement “reiterating” that Herman is the coach and saying how much the school was looking forward to the future while disappointed with this season’s results.
+T exas AD Chris Del Conte released a statement “reiterating” that Herman is the coach and saying how much the school was looking forward to the future while also being disappointed with this season’s results.

-Simply put, Texas would be on the hook for more than $20 million to get rid of Herman and his staff and without slam dunk replacement — like, say, Urban Meyer — Longhorns leadership was not spin the wheel on another coach.
+Simply put, Texas would be on the hook for more than $20 million to get rid of Herman and his staff.
+Without a slam dunk replacement — like, say, Urban Meyer — Longhorns leadership was did not want to spin the wheel on another coach.

 It’s hard to blame Texas.
-Herman is 31-18 with just one Big 12 title game appearances and one victory against Oklahoma.
+Herman is 31-18 with one Big 12 title game appearance and one victory against Oklahoma.
 But to think the next guy will surely do better is wishful thinking.

 Look at where Nebraska is three years into Scott Frost’s tenure.
 Justin Fuente looked like a perfect fit at Virginia Tech and four years later that relationship is tenuous.

-There are no sure things, but Herman has actually done better than some of the other coaches who were supposed to be.
+There are no sure things, and Herman has done better than some of the other coaches who were supposed to be.

 AROUND THE COUNTRY: Next season can’t get here fast enough for Georgia fans.
 The Bulldogs have looked transformed with J.T.
 Daniels at quarterback and George Pickens on the receiving end of the former five-star’s passes. … Ball State won the Mid-American Conference’s West division, but the final play of the game likely gave Cardinals fans heart palpitations and memories of the band being on the field in Stanford-Cal. … Earlier in the week both Pitt and Boston College announced they would not be going to bowl games, instead allowing their players to reconnect with their families after a long season in COVID-19 protocol.
 It feels like a lot of teams are dragging to the finish line.
 Minnesota was missing 33 players against Nebraska.
-Vanderbilt had only 18 scholarship players available against Tennessee.
+Vanderbilt had only 18 scholarship defensive players available against Tennessee.
 Cal was forced to cancel its game at Washington State two hours before kickoff.
 This season has has been exhausting for everybody involved.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/